 - It tends to strengthen your muscles as they are involved in hooping.

 - It works on the abs and core too.

 - Helps you get the flat tummy you have been yearning for.

 - Makes your body more flexible.

-- As it’s a fun and spirited activity, it makes you cheerful and maintains positivity.
+- As it is a fun and spirited activity, it makes you cheerful and maintains positivity.

 - It fortifies your concentration level.

-No doubt hula hooping is a new fitness trend.
-Long and exhausting gym sessions can sometimes be difficult to maintain.
-Instead, hula hooping is a fun and exciting way to stay fit and in-shape.
-All you need is a 1.5kg weight hula hoop and a little bit of practice!!
+Hula hooping is a new fitness trend.
+Long and exhausting gym sessions can sometimes be difficult to maintain, but hula hooping is a fun and exciting way to stay fit and in shape.
+So get your hula hoop today and start twirling!
+Good luck.

 - Top 10 Leg Stretching Exercises For Women

 - 10 Effective Tips And Exercises To Prevent Asthma